RustForWeb/radix/packages/primitives/core/observe/README.md

 The Rust Radix project is part of [Rust for Web](https://github.com/RustForWeb).

 [Rust for Web](https://github.com/RustForWeb) creates and ports web UI libraries for Rust.
 All projects are free and open source.

+## Modifications

+This implementation is generalized where the callbacks are provided with the `ResizeObserverEntry` directly so any dependants than need to observe changes can use it.